 - Flowing back and forth between the brain cavity and spinal column to maintain a constant pressure within the brain — compensating for changes in blood pressure in the brain

 - Obstruction.
-The most common problem is a partial obstruction of the normal flow of cerebrospinal fluid, either from one ventricle to another or from the ventricles to other spaces around the brain.
+The most common problem is a partial blockage of the flow of cerebrospinal fluid, either from one ventricle to another or from the ventricles to other spaces around the brain.

 - Poor absorption.
-Less common is a problem with the mechanisms that enable the blood vessels to absorb cerebrospinal fluid.
+Less common is a problem with absorbing cerebrospinal fluid.
 This is often related to inflammation of brain tissues from disease or injury.

 - Overproduction.
 Rarely, cerebrospinal fluid is created more quickly than it can be absorbed.

-In many cases, the exact event leading to hydrocephalus is unknown.
+In many cases, the cause of hydrocephalus is unknown.
 However, a number of developmental or medical problems can contribute to or trigger hydrocephalus.

-Hydrocephalus present at birth (congenital) or shortly after birth may occur because of any of the following:
+Hydrocephalus present at birth (congenital) or shortly after birth can occur because of any of the following:

 - Abnormal development of the central nervous system that can obstruct the flow of cerebrospinal fluid